Ben Gathercole: Family and education

 Gathercole was born in Sydney, New South Wales in 1965 and spent his early years in Texas, U.S. where his father had been invited to set up a swimming team by the City of Midland.
 The family returned to Killarney Heights, a suburb of Sydney, in 1973.
 Gathercole attended Killarney Heights Public School and Killarney Heights High School, graduating Year 12 in 1984.
 He returned to the U.S. after winning a swimming scholarship to study at Indian River State College, Florida and later transferred to Florida State University, where he studied to be a physical education teacher.
 Gathercole returned to Australia in 1988 to train at the AIS in the lead up to the Seoul Olympics.

 Gathercole is the son of Olympic swimming medallist, coach and administrator Terry Gathercole AM(1935–2001) and Carol Gathercole (nee Fraser, 1938–) a swim teacher and one of only two women inducted into the Australian Swimming Hall of Fame.
 Gathercole has an older sister, Gai, and a younger brother, Tim.
-He is married to Caroline (nee Menzell, married 2001) and they have a daughter, Georgia born in 2004.
+He is married to Caroline (nee Menzel, married 2001) and they have a daughter, Georgia born in 2004.
 They live in Canberra, Australia.